8:00 a.m. to 4:30 p.m.

 ANSWER QUESTIONS ABOUT RELEVANT ENVIRONMENTAL ISSUES: In addition to administering quizzes, booth staff spoke with members of the public and answered their questions regarding pollution prevention, wastewater treatment and water recycling, and other environmental issues.
 Booth staff especially sought to make contacts with local teachers, who are informed of the school outreach activities offered by the Public Education Program.

-Novato Business Showcase: This event was sponsored by the Novato Chamber of Commerce.
-District staff administered quizzes and distributed over 50 household battery disposal buckets.
+- Novato Business Showcase: This event was sponsored by the Novato Chamber of Commerce.
+District staff administered quizzes.

-Novato Art, Wine, and Music Festival: During this two-day festival on June 13-14, the District teamed up with Novato Disposal to distribute over 250 piggy banks, 200 “packable” utensil sets, and “pop-up” clean and green sponges.
+- Novato Art, Wine, and Music Festival: During this two-day festival on June 11-12, the District teamed up with Novato Disposal to distribute over 250 piggy banks, 100 “packable” utensil sets, 100 notebooks, 75 planters, and “pop-up” clean and green sponges.
 The booth featured educational activities that included a recycling wheel, environmental quiz questions, and piggy bank-decoration table.
-The booth was full of activity.
+The booth was full of activity with over 575 participants.
 Staff answered from festival goers about food waste and recycling in Novato.

-Novato 4th of July Parade: Novato Disposal and District staff participated in the parade, sponsoring two float entries to promote pollution prevention and zero waste programs and staffing a booth.
+- Novato 4th of July Parade: Novato Disposal and District staff participated in the parade, sponsoring a float entry to promote pollution prevention and zero waste programs and distributing lollipops to kids.

-Novato Farmers Market: During Pollution Prevention Week, District staffed a booth at the local Novato Farmers Market to promote Pollution Prevention Week and they distributed compost buckets, fliers, packable utensils, and sponges
+- Novato Farmers Market: On September 20 during Pollution Prevention Week, Novato Disposal and District staffed a booth at the local Novato Farmers Market to promote Pollution Prevention Week and they distributed compost buckets, fliers, “packable” utensil sets, planters, notebooks, and sponges.

 The Public Education Program staged the first Go with the Flow juggler show in 2011 and has continued to provide these entertaining and informative shows to schools throughout Marin County.